York College's new Graham Center focuses on collaboration, innovation

 "Our classes will be project-based and experiential, so that they can actually work directly with some of the local businesses," DelliCarpini said.
 "That's going to give our students a better education and have a chance to actually build their resume while they're still in college."

 While October's event kicks off the program, the Graham Center will have a physical location inside the Mill House on Kings Mill Depot.
-With renovations underway now, DelliCarpini said the building is slated to open by early 2023.
+With renovations underway now, the building is slated to open by early 2023, DelliCarpini said.

 Coroner ID's victim who died in Windsor borough crash